OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/install-global-tool.md

 ---
-title: Octo Command Line Global Tool
+title: Octopus Command Line Global Tool
-description: Octo Global Tool installation
+description: Octopus Global Tool installation
 position: 0
 ---

 Microsoft introduced the ability to install tools using the .NET Core CLI called [Global Tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
-This lets you install Octo onto machine or build agent as long as you have the .NET Core `2.1.300` SDK available.
+This lets you install the Octopus CLI onto machine or build agent as long as you have the .NET Core `2.1.300` SDK available.

 The SDK version must be 2.1300, if you use a later version, the tool will complain you have an incorrect version installed.

 ## Specific Location
 A local installation can be done into a specified location using the `--tool-path` parameter.